 As a result of the sequester cut and the prompt pay inclusion, the true amount that community cancer centers receive for administering Part B drugs is equivalent to approximately ASP+2.3% – and that’s if the centers are able to obtain drugs at ASP in the first place.
 Many small and rural community cancer centers are unable to leverage the buying power of larger centers and end up paying higher than ASP to acquire certain drugs.

 There are several ways that the Administration and Congress can act to avoid the most devastating sequestration impacts.
 CMS has the authority to exempt cancer drugs from the sequester cut or to apply the 2% sequester cut only to the 6% services payment.
-Additionally, Congress can pass legislation, currently H.R.
-1920 and S. 1304 to exclude prompt pay discounts from the calculation of ASP.
+Additionally, Congress can pass legislation to exclude prompt pay discounts from the calculation of ASP.

 In 2016, the Centers for Medicare & Medicaid Services moved forward with a proposal to modify physician administered drug reimbursement based on geographic areas.